KevinCoble/Robot/README.md

   1. - [Initial motor tests](Code/MotorTest.c).
 Uses the 5 buttons to stop, go foreward, go backwards, turn left, and turn right
   2. - [Encoder calibration tests](Code/EncoderTest.c).
 Uses the 5 buttons to clear eeprom, do a calibration run, check calibration, and put results on serial port
   3. - [Compass calibration tests](Code/CompassTest.c).
 Displays heading, and can display raw data for determining calibration constants.
 Use S2 button to write calibration constants (hard coded) into EEPROM

+##  Articles
+  1. - [Compass Calibration](CompassCalibration.md).
+Describes how to use the CompassTest code to get the calibration coefficients for the compass module

 ##  Images
   * Image1 - Capacitor and wires on motor: